 - Step 9: (optional) assign to some students.

 Step 1: find and select the music.

 To create an assignment from repertoire found in the SmartMusic catalog, find the title under Find Music.
-More information on finding music can be found in this article.
-Select the title and click Assign.
-The Movement drop-down menu appears.
-Select the movement you would like to assign, and click Assign.
+For more information see Finding and opening music.

-The Let's Set Up Your Assignment page of the Assigner appears, where you can name your assignment, select an assignment type, and enter general instructions for the assignment.
-Click on the Select An Assignment Type drop-down menu to choose either a Predefined Assignment (if available for that title) or a Custom Assignment.
+The Let's set up your assignment page of the Assigner appears.
+Use the Select An Assignment Type drop-down menu to choose either a Predefined Assignment (if available for that title) or a Custom Assignment.

-- Choose Use Current Parameters to use the locations, tempos, and instructions listed under the Predefined Assignment section.
-Click to skip the Customize Your Parts page and continue to Step 4: create a grading rubric for the assignment.
+Choose Use Current Parameters to use the locations, tempos, and instructions listed under the Predefined assignment section.
+Select to skip the Customize Your Parts page and continue the assignment creation process in Step 6: create a grading rubric for the assignment.

-- Choose Edit Parameters and click to adjust any of the current parameters of the predefined assignment in Step 3: setup the assignment parameters for the various parts.
+Choose Edit Parameters and select to adjust any of the current parameters of the predefined assignment in Step 4: setup the location, tempo, and part instructions for all parts.

-- Choose Custom Assignment from the Select An Assignment Type drop-down instead if you want to define the instructions, locations, and tempo for each part yourself.
-Once you have specified any instructions, click .
+Or, to set up your own unique assignment parameters choose Custom Assignment from the Select An Assignment Type drop-down.
+Then define the instructions, locations, and tempo for yourself.

-Step 3: setup the assignment parameters for the various parts.
+Step 3: setup general parameters for the assignment.

-Click Tempo.
-The Tempo (BPM) drop-down menu appears, where you can select Exactly or At Least the required tempo for the assignment.
+To define the Tempo (BPM), choose Exactly or At Least and enter the required tempo for the assignment.
 Choose Any if you do not want to set a required tempo.